mguery/aws-projects/README.md

 - 'Private-Subnet-C' > us-east-1c > 10.0.6.0/24

 ## Step 3: Create route tables
+Route table - A list of CIDR blocks (IP ranges) that our traffic can leave and come from each sn is associated with a rt.
+A set of rules called routes that are used to determine where network traffic is directed. associate which each sn to a route table (public sn -> public RT)

 Create 2 RTs - public and private. associate rt with correct subnet. from [rt page](https://console.aws.amazon.com/vpc/home?region=us-east-1#RouteTables:sort=routeTableId)

 For Public RT